So much more Nature than you think!

 Obviously, Tallahassee is Florida’s state capitol.
 It’s not exactly D.C., but it is pretty cool.
 Take a tour…

-No student should leave Tally without having experienced The Rez.
-FSU’s Reservation, a 73-acre facility and several fun activities, most of which will be free for FSU students, but is open to the public (admission for non-FSU students is $1 children ages 6-15 and $2 for adults.).
+The Rez – No student should leave Tally without having experienced The Rez.
+FSU’s Reservation, a 73-acre facility, and several fun activities, most of which will be free for FSU students, but is open to the public (admission for non-FSU students is $1 children ages 6-15 and $2 for adults.).
 Take a dip in Lake Bradford or rent a canoe, paddleboard, kayak, or even a sailboat.
 Sailboat rentals, however, require attendance to at least one schedule sailing clinic ($10 for FSU students, $20 for non-students).
 If you’re looking for a fitness challenge, make sure to check out the 40-foot on-site climbing wall (must have closed-toe shoes), or you can join a game of sand volleyball, disc golf, or spikeball.
 Alcohol and pets are prohibited.
-The Rez is open Mon-Thurs 2-7pm and Fri-Sat 9 am-5 pm.
+The Rez is open Mon-Thurs 2-7 pm and Fri-Sat 9 am-5 pm.

-Tallahassee has quite a few beautiful parks for hiking and outdoor activities, but we haven’t visited them all.
-Perhaps you are looking for some fishing, camping, horseback riding, canoeing, camping, hiking, cycling, leisurely walks and wildlife photography.
-Go no further than the 30,000 acres of beautiful scenery in Okaloacoochee Slough State Forest.
+Okaloacoochee Slough State Forest – Experience 30,000 acres of beautiful scenery.
 However, make sure you’re aware of forest rules and areas, as hunting is a popular activity in the forest.
 By the way, the family pup can even join you as long as they are on leashes.

-Alfred B. Maclay Gardens State Park is also located in Tally, but the difference is that this park is better known for its floral architecture.
+Alfred B. Maclay Gardens State Park – Also located in Tally, but the difference is that this park is better known for its floral architecture.
 The same sorts of activities are available; canoeing, kayaking, fishing, swimming, and boating (electric motors or no motors only).
 There are two nature trails for walking and biking.
 The park is open from 8 a.m. until sunset and the gardens are open from 9 a.m. to 5 p.m.
 There is a $6 fee per vehicle and the gardens are free unless you are visiting during the high blooming season (January 1-April 30).

 Thomasville – One of my favorite things to do is visit Thomasville.
 It is a quaint little town just over the border in Georgia (only about a 35-40 minute drive).
 Think Mayberry, but with some adorable shops and a few noteworthy restaurants (my favorite is Jacob

 Chances are, your student has come to love Tally and FSU.
 Let’s face it; Tally is now their home away from home.
 (Trust me, at some point, you will overhear them tell a friend they are going home and mean back to school.
 It stings, but then you remember, that is exactly how you would want them to feel).
-Plan to enjoy the free time with your students and making memories of this special time.
+Plan to enjoy free time with your students and making memories of this special time.

-Pass on these great tips, tell your friends and like us on Facebook and Instagram.
-Sign up for other great tips at www.haveuheard.com.
+Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
+Find out more about how to use HaveUHeard as a great resource.
+Sign up for other great tips at haveuheard.com.